Alexa's claws can reach pretty much every piece of connected kit you own nowadays, and that includes your Fitbit tracker.

 More Fitbit help

-- How to sync FitbitLearn to link your Charge, Versa, Inspire or Ionic
+- How to sync FitbitLearn to link your Fitbit tracker to your phone or computer

 - Charge your FitbitLearn the ways of replenishing your Fitbit smartwatch or fitness tracker